 Tumor cells in buds of various epithelial cancers, including colorectal, pancreatic, lung and breast adenocarcinomas, lose the normal expression of membrane E-cadherin which shows a modified cytoplasmic pattern of expression[12].
 Subsequently mesenchymal transcription factor Zinc finger E-box binding homeobox 1 (ZEB1) is up-regulated in the nucleus.
 These changes are observed in both budding cells in protrusions still connected to the main tumor mass and in cells of tumor buds already detached from the main mass[12].
-Budding cells, despite expressing the mesenchymal marker vimentin, do not completely lose cyokeratin staining, consistent with an incomplete EMT[13].
+Budding cells, despite expressing the mesenchymal marker vimentin, do not completely lose cytokeratin staining, consistent with an incomplete EMT[13].
 ZEB1 along with related transcription factor ZEB2, as well as other transcription factors such as Snail, Slug, Twist1 and FOXC2 constitute the core network of EMT[14].
 These core factors receive signals from a complement of signaling pathways and co-operate with additional transcription factors such as NF-κB and c-Myc to influence cell fate across the epithelial-mesenchymal continuum[5].
 Interestingly, NF-κB and Twist1 have been confirmed to be expressed in cells of tumor buds and surrounding stroma[15,16].
 Two additional observations pertaining to the biologic implications of tumor budding as a first step of the metastatic process and its relationship to EMT and stemness properties have been reported in studies done in colorectal cancer.
 First, cancer cells in tumor buds lose expression of transcription factor CDX2, which is a marker of intestinal differentiation expressed in most colorectal cancers and associated with improved prognosis compared with colorectal cancers that do not express it[17,18].
 CDX2 is usually observed to be re-expressed in metastatic sites.
 Second, the expression of proliferation marker Ki67 is low in tumor buds, denoting a quiescent state[19].
 These observations are consistent with dedifferentiation of tumor cells in tumor buds and low proliferation during invasion, suggestive of acquisition of an EMT/stemness phenotype which is reversed in the metastatic sites.

 PROGNOSTIC IMPLICATIONS OF TUMOR BUDDING